 LTE-V2X was developed over the course of two 3GPP Releases, Rel-14 and Rel-15.
 In Rel-15, non-backward compatible changes to physical transmission formats were introduced, primarily to support the use of 64-QAM on PSSCH compared to the maximum of 16-QAM in Rel-14.
 Such transmissions cannot be decoded by Rel-14 UEs.
 However, on sidelink, a transmitting UE cannot know the Release of specifications supported by the UEs which will receive the PSSCH transmission, since the transmission is broadcast in the physical layer.
 Therefore, the concept of transmission profiles was introduced, which associates to each transmission by a Rel-15 UE a (pre-)configuration of which Release's transmission format to use.
 A transmitting UE performs transmission format selection based on the profile indicated by higher layer of the 3GPP protocol stack.
 If a Rel-14 format is indicated, then the transmission can be decoded by both Releases of UE, whereas if Rel-15 format is indicated, it can be decoded only by Rel-15 UEs.
 When a UE has traffic from different application sources to transmit at the same time, the transmission profile associated with the highest-priority traffic is applied.
 The association of transmission profiles to traffic sources (specifically, logical channels) is provided by 3GPP protocol layers outside of RAN.

-In the present Release of this TR, transmission profiles are not defined in NR-V2X.
+Transmission profiles are also defined in NR, for the support of sidelink DRX, which was introduced in Rel-17; see Clause 9.3.
+This is to ensure compatibility for sidelink groupcast and broadcast between UEs supporting and not supporting sidelink DRX, since a receiver UE would miss transmissions sent in its DRX inactive times.
+Only if all those transmission profiles of interest to the receiver UE correspond to support of sidelink DRX does the UE assume it can be used.
+Similarly, a transmitting UE only assumes sidelink DRX is used by its groupcast or broadcast receiver UEs when the relevant transmission profile corresponds to support of sidelink DRX.

 9 Battery-limited UEs